Morrisons: Restructuring

 Richard Pennycook, who had joined Morrisons in October 2005, was replaced as Chief Financial Officer at Morrisons in June 2013 by Trevor Strain, previously Finance Director Corporate.

 In February 2014, it emerged that younger members of the founding Morrison family, who own 10% of the company and who are thought to include two of Honorary President Sir Ken Morrison's children, William Morrison Junior and Andrea Shelley, along with Sir Ken Morrison's niece and her husband, Susan and Nigel Pritchard, had approached a number of private equity firms about taking the company private.
-They were said to be extremely unhappy about the company's disastrous financial performance, and Dalton Philips's corporate strategy.
+They were said to be unhappy about the company's financial performance, and Dalton Philips's corporate strategy.

-Following a new three-year corporate strategy revealed in March 2014 aimed at recovering sales and market share, at Morrisons Annual General Meeting in June 2014 Morrisons former chairman Sir Ken Morrison criticised Dalton Philips and his new board of directors for destroying the company he inherited from his father.
-Sir Ken Morrison's views were backed up by his nephew Chris Blundell, who controls most of the remaining family stake in the supermarket, who also told the board it needed rescuing, and welcomed the decision by chairman Sir Ian Gibson to leave the business in June 2015, after months of pressure.
+Following a new three-year corporate strategy revealed in March 2014 aimed at recovering sales and market share, at Morrisons Annual General Meeting in June 2014 Morrisons former chairman Sir Ken Morrison criticised Dalton Philips's approach.
+Morrison's nephew Chris Blundell, who controls most of the remaining family stake in the supermarket, agreed, telling told the board it needed rescuing, and welcomed the decision by chairman Sir Ian Gibson to leave the business in June 2015.

 In June 2014, Morrisons announced that plans had been put in place to cut 2,600 jobs as a result of changes to its management structure.
 Morrisons stated that it had trialled the new structure and believed that better performance was achieved via these methods.
 These cuts would primarily affect department manager and supervisory positions.
-Morrisons would create 1,000 jobs in Morrisons M local convenience stores and 3,000 in new supermarkets.
+Morrisons claimed they would create 1,000 jobs in Morrisons M local convenience stores and 3,000 in new supermarkets.
 Following this, Morrisons sold its distribution centre in Kent to a real estate investment company for £97.8 million.
 The depot in Kemsley was to be immediately leased back to the supermarket chain on a 25-year agreement, for a rent of £5.4 million per annum.

 Following a 3.1% drop in like-for-like sales in the Christmas 2014 trading period, Sir Ian Gibson stood down six months early and was replaced by former Tesco chief financial officer Andrew Higginson at the end of January 2015.
 On 25 February 2015, Morrisons named former Tesco director David Potts as its new chief executive.
 Dalton Philips and five other executives also left the company in March 2015.